Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 ?>

-In this example, you would notice that we have changed the last parameter of get_post_meta function to false.
+In this example, you will notice that we have changed the last parameter of get_post_meta function to false.
 This parameter defines whether the function should return a single value or not.
-Setting it to false allows it to return the data as an array, which we then displayed in a foreach loop.
+Setting it to false allows it to return the data as an array, which we then display in a foreach loop.

-WordPress’s default search doesn’t work with any custom field you have on your website.
-It only uses the content to find the post you are looking for on your site.
+WordPress’s default search doesn’t work with any custom fields on your website.
+It only uses the content to find the post you or your visitors are looking for on your site.

-However, SearchWP changes that and improves your WordPress search.
-It’s the best WordPress search plugins and it goes beyond using just the post content and indexes everything, including WordPress custom fields, PDF documents, custom tables, text, files, and more.
+However, SearchWP changes that by improving your WordPress search.
+It’s the best WordPress search plugin that goes beyond using the post content and indexes everything, including WordPress custom fields, PDF documents, custom tables, text, files, and more.

 You can adjust the search algorithm without editing code using SearchWP.
-Simply install the plugin and then head over to Settings » SearchWP from your WordPress admin area.
+Simply install the plugin and then head over to SearchWP » Algorithm from your WordPress admin area.

-After that, go to the ‘Engines’ tab and then adjust the Attribute Relevance slider to set the weights givens to each attribute during search.
+After that, you need to go to the ‘Engines’ tab and then adjust the Attribute Relevance slider.
+This will change the importance given to each attribute during a search.

-For instance, you configure the Custom Fields slider to maximum and adjust sliders for other attributes accordingly.
-This way, SearchWP will give preference to data in custom fields when searching things in WordPress.
+For instance, you can set the Custom Fields slider to maximum and adjust sliders for other attributes accordingly.
+This way, SearchWP will give preference to data in custom fields when searching for content in WordPress.

-Another advantage of using SearchWP is that works with some of the most popular custom field plugins like Advanced Custom Fields (ACF), Meta Box, and Pods.
+Another advantage of using SearchWP is that it works with some of the most popular custom field plugins, including Advanced Custom Fields (ACF), Meta Box, and Pods.

-For more details, you can go through our guide on how to improve WordPress search with SearchWP.
+For more details, you can read our beginner-friendly guide on how to improve WordPress search with SearchWP.

 $args = array(